million12/docker-typo3-flow-neos-abstract/README.md

 Note: vhost `behat.dev.${NEOS_APP_NAME}"` is important one if you plan to run Behat test on that container (and you have set NEOS_APP_DO_INIT_TESTS to true).
 In addition, for that vhost, Nginx sets `Development/Behat` FLOW_CONTEXT (see [vhost.conf](container-files/build-typo3-neos/vhost.conf)).

 **NEOS_APP_SITE_PACKAGE**
-Default: `NEOS_APP_SITE_PACKAGE=TYPO3.NeosDemoTypo3Org`
+Default: `NEOS_APP_SITE_PACKAGE=false`
-If you pre-installed custom TYPO3 Neos distribution, you'll probably want to replace this with your own site package available there.
-This site package will be installed and its content imported, if it's fresh install.
+The default value is FALSE which means site package will not be installed unless you specify one.
+For default Base distribution you would specify here `TYPO3.NeosDemoTypo3Org` value.
+For your own distribution specify your custom site package.

+When this value is specified, the site package will be installed and its content imported (if it is a fresh installation and).
+If you want to re-install / re-import the site content even if it was already installed, set `NEOS_APP_FORCE_SITE_REIMPORT=true` (see below).

 **NEOS_APP_FORCE_SITE_REIMPORT**
 Default: `NEOS_APP_FORCE_SITE_REIMPORT=false`